21 Dec 2016

 20 Oct 2016

-Lars Pastewka (Karlsruhe Institute of Technology, KIT) has created NetCDF dump styles via new dump nc and dump nc/mpiio commands which are in a new USER-NC-DUMP package.
+Lars Pastewka (Karlsruhe Institute of Technology, KIT) has created NetCDF dump styles via new dump netcdf and dump netcdf/mpiio commands which are in a new USER-NC-DUMP package.
 Settings for the local NetCDF library are in lib/netcdf (and could be reused for other styles using NetCDF).
 The settings use the automatic configuration via the nc-config tool included in a typical netcdf install.

 Andrew Jewett added mixing options to pair_style gauss.